Indian Ocean Drive

 - The speed limit on this stretch will be reassessed once all recommended infrastructure improvements have been finalised.

 - Installation of edge and centre audible line marking.
 By providing an audible warning to prompt driver recovery, this treatment has the capacity to reduce head-on crashes as well as single vehicle ‘run-off to the right’ crashes.
-The installation of the audible lines has already commenced and will be completed by February 2018.
-The works will be managed under stop/slow traffic management and short delays can be expected.
-For the safety of road users and road workers, motorists are requested to obey the directions of traffic management signs and controllers.
+The installation of the audible lines (centre and edge) was completed April 2018.

 - Improved signage.
 Installation of curve warning signs, wildlife warning signs and replacement of guide signs will also be undertaken, expected to be completed by February 2018.